novoalab/Nano3P_Seq/README.md

  - [6.
 Visualizing the results](#6-Visualizing-the-results)
 - [Software versions used](#Software-versions-used)
 - [Citation](#Citation)

+## General command line steps used to analyze Nano3P-seq datasets

 ### 1. Base-calling, demultiplexing and mapping
 Base-calling and demultiplexing with Guppy: